 How do I debug plants before bringing indoors?

 Regardless of whether you repot or not, the plant must be checked and treated for bugs.
 Even if my plant does not need repotting, I always remove the top two inches or so of soil before adding new earth.
-I also spray the earth with an insecticidal soap.
+I also spray the earth with insecticidal soap.
 If I am repotting, I also spray the root ball.

 This video is helpful: